 5 Big Reasons to Change Your Social Profile Image

-I have been using a cute eyeglasses logo as my public image.
-I wanted a friendly little brand that would be consistent over all the social media venues and would be instantly recognized as me and my company.
+I have been using a cute eyeglasses logo as my public image and internet avatar.
+I wanted a friendly little brand that would be consistent over all the social media venues.
+So, when I commented on any posts, I would be instantly recognized as me and my company.

-After some thought and lengthy discussion with fellow virtual assistants, I came up with the following 5 reasons that your profile image should be a headshot.
+After some thought and lengthy discussion with fellow social media assistants, I came up with the following 5 reasons that your profile image should be a headshot and not a logo.

 Your Face Should Be Your Brand